The Big Picture…

 What is value co-destruction?

+Not all interactions reach the desired or positive outcome (Prahalad and Ramaswamy (2004)).
+And, they may even lead to negative value (Grönroos (2008)).
 And where value can be co-created, Plé & Cáceres claim – not unreasonably – it also can be co-destructed.
-In “Not Always Co-Creation: Introducing Interactional Co-Destruction Of Value In Service-Dominant Logic” they introduce value co-destruction as:
+In “Not Always Co-Creation: Introducing Interactional Co-Destruction Of Value In Service-Dominant Logic” they define value co-destruction as:

 an interactional process between service systems that results in a decline in at least one of the systems’ well-beingPlé, L., Cáceres, R. (2010)

-They see that this decline in at least one of the system’s well-being comes as a result of the misuse of one or more of the systems’ resources.
-In general, if two service systems are interacting, then either of the systems could misuse their own or the other’s resources, either accidentally or intentionally, leading to value co-destruction.
+In general, if two service systems (actors) are interacting, then either of them could misuse their own or the other’s resources, either accidentally or intentionally, leading to value co-destruction.
+And that value co-destruction can be for all or just one of the actors involved (Plé, 2017).

 Let’s jump to some better examples!